Can the state require me to pay child support if I struggle financially?

 Answer:

-Your question doesn't indicate whether or not you are paying child support as part of a divorce decree.
-In a divorce, if the parties are unable to agree on a child support amount, the court will apply the child support guidelines established under state law.
-A rebuttable presumption exists that the amount of support established by the enacted child support guidelines in the correct amount of child support to be paid.
-Should the court deviate from the amount established in the guidelines, the judgment must contain a statement of the reasons for such deviation.
+Your question doesn't indicate whether you are currently paying child support as part of a divorce decree.
+In a divorce, if parents cannot agree on the child support amount, the court will apply state child support guidelines.
+There is a rebuttable presumption that the guideline amount is the correct amount of support.
+If the court decides to deviate from this amount, it must provide reasons for doing so.

-If there has been a significant change in circumstances since a child support order was entered, it may be possible to request a modification of child support payments from the court.
+If there has been a significant change in circumstances since the child support order was issued, you may request a modification of your child support payments from the court.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.